joshbegley/nyt-latest/README.md

 `Mikel Arteta's side came from behind to beat Southampton and maintain momentum in pursuit of Liverpool at the top of the Premier League`\
 https://nytimes.com/athletic/5818998/2024/10/05/arsenal-southampton-saka-partey-ramsdale-briefing/

-**The Briefing: Man City 3 Fulham 2 - Kovacic, Doku seal win after Fulham's fast breaks**\
+**The Briefing: Man City 3 Fulham 2 - Kovacic, Doku seal win after Traore's dangerous breaks**\
 `Manchester City beat Fulham 3-2 after a double from Kovacic and a late strike from Doku - but the visitors made it nervy...`\
 https://nytimes.com/athletic/5818999/2024/10/05/manchester-city-3-fulham-2-result-kovacic/